w4bo/AA2627-unibo-mldm/slides/dt.md

 __Cross validation__

-- Partition the records into separate k subdivisions
+- Partition the records into separate $k$ subdivisions
-- Run the training on k-1 partitions and test the remainder
+- Run the training on $k-1$ partitions and test the remainder
-- Repeat the test k times and calculate the average accuracy
+- Repeat the test $k$ times and calculate the average accuracy
-- CAUTION: cross-validation creates k different classifiers.
+- CAUTION: cross-validation creates $k$ different classifiers.
 Thus, validation indicates how much the type of classifier and its parameters are appropriate for the specific problem
-- Built decision trees can have different split attributes and conditions depending on the character of the k-th training set
+- Built decision trees can have different split attributes and conditions depending on the character of the $k$-th training set

 # Bootstrap

 Unlike previous approaches, the extracted records are replaced.
-If the initial dataset consists of N records, you can create an N-record set in which each record has approximately a 63.2% probability of appearing (with N sufficiently large)
+If the initial dataset consists of $N$records, you can create an $N$-record set in which each record has approximately a 63.2% probability of appearing (with $N$sufficiently large)

 $1 - (1 - \frac{1}{N})^N = 1 - e^{-1} = 0.632$